Hair Thinning in Toronto? Find Out How Your Hair Loss Cure Measures Up

 - Minoxidil (Rogaine) is a topical foam or spray applied to the scalp.
 It takes a few months before results are noticeable.
 It increases the flow of blood and nutrition to your hair follicles to prevent them from thinning.
 It isn’t likely to regrow the hair you’ve lost, and results disappear once the product is discontinued.

-- Finasteride (Propecia) is an oral drug that blocks DHT to and has shown more consistent results in slowing hair loss, but is indicated for use in males only.
+- Finasteride (Propecia) is an oral drug that blocks the DHT hormone that causes hair thinning and has shown more consistent results in slowing hair loss, but is indicated for use in males only.

 - Dutasteride (Avodart) also lowers DHT levels to help prevent hair miniaturization.